emsquared/OpenCore-Setup/README.md

 Wifi and Bluetooth work with zero configuration, out of the box, thanks to [this card](https://www.amazon.com/gp/product/B012LOT512/r).

+# What Doesn't Work

+* `NVRAM` doesn't work.
+I could emulate it but I do not like the current solution.
+It is very hacked together.
+Lack of `NVMRAM` hasn't presented an inconvinence.
+* Onboard audio doesn't work.
+My speakers are plugged in through my monitor and my headset is USB so I did not take the time to setup `AppleALC` or other patches.

 # Disclaimer

 I am a novice when it comes to building a hackintosh.
 I do not understand a lot of what happens behind the scenes.
 This configuration is a combination of the helpful [vanilla guide](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/) and [reading the entire docuemtnation](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf).